benjamin-croker/qrequest/README.md

 # Basic Setup

-1. Write SQL queries to collect the data users can access.
+1. Write SQL queries to return data to the users.
 Use :keywords for parameters.
-2. Run `$ qrequest setup` to get an sql folder to put your queries and default settings file
+2. Run `$ qrequest setup` to create sql folder to put your queries and a template settings file
-2. Put these queries in the sql/main directory
+2. Put the SQL queries in the sql/main directory
-3. Modify the settings below to specify the database driver (name of the python module) and databsae connection string
+3. Modify the settings file (sql/settings.json) to specify the database driver (name of the python module) and database connection string
-4. Then run `$ qrequest run` to get a website which lets users run any of your queries without installing a thing, as well as an API endpoint.
+4. Run `$ qrequest run` to get a website which lets users run any of your queries without installing a thing, as well as an API endpoint for downloading JSON and CSV formatted data.

 The settings file looks like this.
 You can change the website title, description and the port the site runs on
 ```